zoe-lindqvist/zoe-lindqvist/README.md

 - 👋 I’m Zoe, a Computer & Systems Sciences at Stockholm University, Sweden
 - 👀 I’m interested in frontend development, particularly in creating intuitive and visually appealing user interfaces.
 - 🌱 I’m currently attending Technigo's Full-Stack Web Development bootcamp, where I’m honing my skills in HTML, CSS and JavaScript.
-- 📫 How to reach me: Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/zoe-lindqvist/
+- 📫 Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/zoe-lindqvist/

 <!---